jazenwong/wong-blog/_posts/branding/2020-05-04-turning-away-business.markdown

 There is a district that's famous for this dish, called Klang.
 If you want to eat Bah Kuh Teh at Klang, you must get there before 10 am, and ideally before 8 am.
 Why?
 Because they open at 4 am, sell out by 10 am and don't make any more.

-Of course they could make more.
+Of course they /could/ make more.
 But, it would most likely hurt their sales.

-Bah Kuh Teh's great taste and limited supply makes it always in demand.
+Bah Kuh Teh's limited supply makes it always in demand.
 There's never a day they don't sell out.

-The funny part is, that the locals will come up with reasons for why they can't make any more.
-They do it to justify to themselves the exclusivity and quality of the product.
+The funny part is, locals will come up with reasons for why they can't make any more, like it takes too long or there aren't enough high quality ingredients.
+These reasons justify to themselves the exclusivity and quality of the product.

 ### One Last Example, Bakeries